sashirestela/simple-openai/README.md

   ```
   mvn clean install
   ```
-* Create an environment variable for your OpenAI Api Key:
+* Create an environment variable for your OpenAI Api Key (the variable varies according to the OpenAI provider that we want to run):
   ```
   export OPENAI_API_KEY=<here goes your api key>
   ```